 For more information about the emergency water conservation regulations see information provided by the SWRCB in the following links:

-For a call to action and to see what Stanford is doing, for the July/August edition click HERE.
+For a call to action and to see what Stanford is doing, for the August edition click HERE.

 Need ideas on how to reduce your water use?
 View our fact sheet on water efficiency and conservation tips.